saturdaymp-examples/rails-6.0-template/README.md

 Now you should be able to run/debug the application.
 If something is not working let me know by opening and [issue](https://github.com/saturdaymp-examples/rails-6-template/issues).

-## GitLab Automated Build
+## CI

-There is a base GitLab automated build [script](.gitlab-ci.yml) included in this template.
+There is a base GitLab automated build [script](.gitlab-ci.yml) and GitHub Actions [script](https://github.com/saturdaymp-examples/rails-templates/blob/master/.github/workflows/ci.yml) included in this template.
 It will build the docker image, run the [Sorbet](https://sorbet.org/) type checker, then run the tests.
 You can see the GitLab build in action [here](https://gitlab.com/saturdaymp/rails-6-template/pipelines).

-Why GitLab?
-It's where I host some of my private repos that use this template.
-Want a GitHub actions build?
-Then let me know by opening and [issue](https://github.com/saturdaymp-examples/rails-6-template/issues) or even better a [pull request](https://github.com/saturdaymp-examples/rails-6-template/pulls).
+Why GitLab and GitHub?
+I use GitLab to store some of my private repos.